EldritchCometh/neural_network_jupyter/README.md

 # Neural Networks: Building Deep Understanding

 This is a tutorial designed to help learners build deep understanding of neural networks by building one step-by-step from scratch.
 But, it's more than that.
 This implementation was painstakingly hand crafted to be an educational tool.
 Simplicity, clarity modularity are radically prioritized.
-Despite this, the final project tackles a real-world classification task, delivering respectable results.
+Despite this, the final project tackles a real-world classification task, delivering some pretty respectable results.

 ## Project Structure